 The Adoption Authority of Ireland may subsequently grant a Declaration of Eligibility and Suitability to the prospective adoptive parents.
 Should they be granted a Declaration, the prospective adoptive parents can apply to the Adoption Authority of Ireland for a adoption order.

 Currently, the Adoption Authority of Ireland transmits the prospective adoptive parents’ ‘dossier’ to the Philippines free of charge (excl. courier costs).
-This arrangement may change in the future if the facilitation service is delegated to an Irish based Accredited Body.
+This arrangement will change in the near future when the facilitation service is delegated to the Irish based Accredited Body, Helping Hands Adoption Mediation Agency.
+There will be costs associated with any services provided by Helping Hands.

 Profile of children available for adoption